nusnlp/nea/README.md

 	-o output_dir
 ```

+### Frequently Asked Questions ###

+See our [FAQ](https://github.com/nusnlp/nea/blob/master/FAQ.md) page for a list of frequently asked questions.
+If the answer to your question is not there, contact me (kaveh@comp.nus.edu.sg).

 ### License ###

 Neural Essay Assessor is licensed under the GNU General Public License Version 3.
 Separate commercial licensing is also available.
 For more information contact: